turingschool/front-end-curriculum/projects/fitlit.md

 ### Initial Setup

-For this project, you need to use this [Activity Tracker Starter](https://github.com/turingschool-examples/activity-tracker-starter) repo.
+For this project, you need to use this [FitLit Starter Kit](https://github.com/turingschool-examples/fitlit-starter-kit) repo.
 Follow the instructions in the README for forking the repo and getting it setup.
 Once you have it set up, follow the instructions to verify it is setup correctly.

 ## Testing Setup